V4XI5/NoitaRP_Mod/README.md

 It also changes how particles behave, some aspects have longer life-time while others behave more realisticly.

 ////Install////
-Place the "Realistic Particles v.1" folder in steamapps/common/Noita/mods folder.
+Place the "Realistic Particles v.x.x" folder in steamapps/common/Noita/mods folder.

 ///Changelog///